Toggle menu

 How do I claim?

-If you would like to claim Council Tax Support or would like advice about claiming benefit, phone the council on 01237 428700 or send us an email including a contact phone number and we will discuss what you need to do next.
+Use this online form to Apply for Housing Benefit and/or Council Tax Support or if you would like advice about claiming benefit, phone the council on 01237 428700 or send us an email including a contact phone number and we will discuss what you need to do next.

 In order to claim council tax support it will be necessary for you to complete an application form - see related downloads section below.